-Fractures of the clavicle or typically described using the Allman classification system, dividing the clavicle into 3 groups based on location.
-Fractures of the middle third or midshaft fractures are in Group I, fractures of the distal or lateral third are in Group II, and fractures of the proximal or medial third are in Group III.
+Fractures of the clavicle are typically described using the Allman classification system, dividing the clavicle into 3 groups based on location.
+Fractures of the middle third or midshaft fractures are in Group I (the most common), fractures of the distal or lateral third are in Group II, and fractures of the proximal or medial third are in Group III.

 Patients with clavicle fractures typically present with well-localized pain over the fracture site.
 The affected extremity is typically held close to the body.
 Patients may report a snapping or cracking sound when the injury occurs.
 The most common reported mechanism is a fall onto the lateral shoulder.
 A direct blow to the clavicle or a fall on an outstretched hand are less common mechanisms.